directus/directus/docs/reference/config-files.md

 # Config Files

 By default, Directus will read the `.env` file located next to your project's `package.json` for it's config.
-You can change the path where this file is read from, including the filename, by setting the `CONFIG_PATH` environment variable.
+You can change the path where this file is read from, including the filename, by setting the `CONFIG_PATH` environment variable before starting Directus.

+For example: `CONFIG_PATH="/path/to/config.js" npx directus start`

 The config file can be one of the following formats: